SiestaCat/deduplication-fs/README.md

 # deduplication-fs

+WARNING: THIS PROJECT WAS MADE 100% WITH VIPE-CODING.
+BE careful.

 A small content-addressed FUSE3 filesystem written in C. When a file is written through the mount, it is split into fixed-size chunks (see `CHUNK_SIZE` in `src/store.h`), each chunk is hashed with **SHA-512**, and